-The FDA may require additional studies to be done before approving the IND.
+As a risk factor, we recognize that the FDA may require additional studies to be done before approving the IND.
 Assuming that the FDA allows us to conduct human clinical studies as we intend to propose, we believe that this coming year's work plan will lead us to obtain certain information about the safety and efficacy of one of the drugs under development in human clinical studies.
 If our studies are not successful, we will have to develop additional drug candidates and perform further studies.
 If our studies are successful, then we expect to be able to undertake further Phase II and Phase III human clinical studies, additional studies in animal models to obtain any necessary data regarding the pharmaco-kinetic and pharmaco-dynamic profiles of our drug candidates towards drug approval or licensure from regulatory agencies.

-In addition, we also plan to develop the same drug for commercial approval for additional indications for the same drug, such as pediatric applications, special case applications for certain classes of immune-compromised patients, among others, provided that appropriate levels of funding become available.
+As a strategy, we plan to develop the same drug, once initial clinical trials towards a first approval of the drug are completed, for commercial approval for additional indications, such as pediatric applications, special case applications for certain classes of immune-compromised patients, among others, provided that appropriate levels of funding become available.
 We believe that adding further indications would significantly expand market penetration and improve return on investment for our drugs.